 Previously earned compensatory time may only be used with the prior approval of the site administrator on planning days, including pre- and post-planning nonstudent days, at the end of the regular school day after student hours for purposes such as voting or to provide an employee the ability to leave the site on the day immediately preceding an employee holiday, or at such other times when an employee is not assigned student instruction or supervision.
 An employee may also request the use of personal leave for such purposes under the provisions of Section 16.09.

-All unused compensatory time will lapse at the end of the annual employee contract year or upon the resignation of the employee.
+All unused compensatory time greater than 30 hours will lapse at the end of the annual employee contract year or upon the resignation of the employee.

 No monetary reimbursement shall be awarded for compensatory time.